AideenByrne/python-project/README.md

 4. Select only the numerical columns
 5. Calculate the mean of all the numerical variables

-I spent a lot of time figuring out how to use Pandas, mainly from reading the [Pandas Tutorial](https://pandas.pydata.org/pandas-docs/stable/tutorials.html) which really helped me to understand data structures and indexing/selecting data within them, and in some cases by Googling specific issues I didn't know how to resolve and finding other users' advice on Stack Overflow, for example this [post](https://stackoverflow.com/questions/17018638/assigning-column-names-from-a-list-to-a-table) which I used as a guide for naming columns in a dataframe I created containing the Iris data set and also this [post](https://stackoverflow.com/questions/45225841/pandas-data-slicing-by-column-names) which gave me some insight into data slicing.
+I spent a lot of time figuring out how to use Pandas, mainly from reading the [Pandas Tutorial](https://pandas.pydata.org/pandas-docs/stable/tutorials.html) which really helped me to understand data structures and indexing/selecting data within them, and in some cases, by Googling specific issues I didn't know how to resolve and finding other users' advice on Stack Overflow, for example this [post](https://stackoverflow.com/questions/17018638/assigning-column-names-from-a-list-to-a-table) which I used as a guide for naming columns in a dataframe I created containing the Iris data set and also this [post](https://stackoverflow.com/questions/45225841/pandas-data-slicing-by-column-names) which gave me some insight into data slicing.

 As I continued with this project I began to read more and more about [NumPy](http://www.numpy.org/) and I decided to try incorporate it too, so I wrote a script that imported it and [MatPlotLib](https://matplotlib.org/) which is saved in this repository as **Project2.py**.